 Facilities and resources

 In Years 1 and 2, your studies will be based primarily at both the University of Kent and Canterbury Christ Church University campuses.
-You will be learning in purpose-built teaching facilities including a modern anatomy laboratory, clinical simulation spaces, clinical science laboratories, and IT resource centres.
-You will do six one-week clinical placements in Year 1 and seven in Year 2, which will provide you with rich opportunity to see, learn and practice the skills you are concentrating on at that time in the programme.
+You will be learning in purpose-built teaching facilities including a modern anatomy laboratory, clinical simulation spaces, and IT resource centres.
+You will do six one-week clinical placements in Year 1 and six in Year 2, which will provide you with rich opportunity to see, learn and practice the skills you are concentrating on at that time in the programme.

 In Years 3, 4 and 5 you will be mainly based in and around an acute care hospital trust in Kent and Medway.
 You will learn through clinical placements in a range of medical and surgical specialties, mental health care, primary care and community services.
 In addition to wards and clinics, placement sites have comprehensive learning facilities including medical libraries, computer suites and clinical skills training areas to support your learning.

 Today’s doctors need to be confident in using information technology effectively.
 Your degree will include training in digital literacies, information management, electronic patient records and the principles of bioinformatics.

 Our web-based virtual learning environment provides you with online access to digital learning resources and study support tools.
 Lecturers can post presentations online, often with lecture recordings and links to the online library system.
 A wide range of digital learning resources, including videos, quizzes and interactive cases will also be provided.

 Use of technology to enhance learning is encouraged.
 Digital media will be used in the dissection lab, and technologies such as virtual microscopy and radiology will be used in lectures, tutorials and clinical placements to help provide a full perspective on a patient’s illness.

 All university campuses and hospital sites have computer clusters providing connections to both the university and hospital networks.
 This ensures you are always in touch with your learning resources.